 Certain objects have a lot of utility in slideshow presentations, so you may find yourself using them on multiple occasions.
+Perhaps you want to know how to get a bullet point on Google Slides, or how to insert a text box in Powerpoint.
 But you may be wondering how to add a check mark in Powerpoint if it would be a beneficial symbol to include on one of your slides.

 A check mark can be a useful symbol to include in a number of different document types, including slideshows that you create in Microsoft Powerpoint.
 But it can be difficult to add such a symbol to one of your slides because it can be tough to find.